The Pawnbroker (film): Plot

 In Nazi Germany, Sol Nazerman, a German-Jewish university professor, is sent to a concentration camp along with his family.
 He witnesses his two children die and his wife raped by Nazi officers before she is killed.

 Twenty-five years later, Nazerman is haunted by his memories.
 He operates a pawnshop in an East Harlem slum while living in an anonymous Long Island housing tract with his sister-in-law, who is also a Holocaust survivor, and her husband.
 Numbed and alienated by his experiences, he has trained himself not to show emotion.
 He describes himself as beyond bitter, viewing the poor people around him as "scum" and "rejects".
-He acts uninterested and cynical towards his desperate customers and gives them much less than their pawned goods are worth.
+He acts uninterested and cynical toward his desperate customers and gives them much less than their pawned goods are worth.

 Nazerman is idolized by Jesus Ortiz, an ambitious young Puerto Rican who lives with his mother and works for Nazerman as his shop assistant.
 Ortiz's girlfriend is a prostitute who works for Rodriguez, a racketeer who uses the pawnshop as a front.
 After hours, Nazerman teaches Ortiz about precious metal appraisal and money, the only thing he still values.
 Ortiz refers to Nazerman as his "teacher" but his attempts at friendship are rebuffed.
 Nazerman is also pursued by Marilyn Birchfield, a neighborhood social worker who wants to get to know him better, but he keeps her at arm's length.

 Ortiz's girlfriend tries to pawn jewelry to help fund his plan to open a shop; she offers her body to Nazerman to make more money, but he rejects her.
 When she tells him she works for Rodriguez, he realizes that Rodriguez owes much of his wealth to the brothels he owns and runs.
 Nazerman recalls his wife's degradation in the concentration camp and tells Rodriguez he no longer wants to do business with him.
 He also tells Ortiz that he means nothing to him.
 Crushed by the comment, Ortiz arranges for the pawnshop to be robbed by a neighborhood gang led by Tangee.
 Meanwhile, Rodriguez and a henchman visit the pawnshop, beating and threatening to kill Nazerman when he refuses to cooperate in the money laundering.
 In his suicidal despair, he tells them to kill him.
 Rodriguez promises him that he will die sometime but not immediately, as Nazerman would prefer.

 During the attempted robbery by Tangee's gang, Nazerman refuses to hand over his money.
 A member of the gang pulls a gun and, in trying to save Nazerman, Ortiz is shot.
 The gang flees and Ortiz drags himself out onto the street.
 Nazerman stumbles out of his shop and silently sobs while Ortiz dies.
 Ortiz's body is taken away by ambulance and Nazerman goes back inside.
 He impales his hand on a receipt spike (a spindle) before wandering away from the shop, presumably for the last time.